Day Care Provider

 If a kid has horrible, horrible behavioral problems, what's the furthest you're allowed to go in disciplining him or her?
 If it gets bad enough, will you kick him out of the program?

-Asked by Chucky over 11 years ago
+Asked by Chucky about 12 years ago

 I've had kids in my class that were absolutely unbearable and there's only so many timeouts and trips to the director's office that you can give them and they still just don't care.
 That's when we need the parents to intervene and help us figure out what's going on.
 Sometimes it's a problem at home and they're simply acting out, a lot of times i've seen it be a behavioral problem that has been undiagnosed and once it's recognized and a treatment plan is in effect the behaviors get exponentially better.
 I have never seen a child be "kicked out" of a daycare center but I know teachers who have.
 In those instances they said the child became a physical threat to themselves or the kids/teacher around them.
 Like I said earlier, there might be some things going on at home that can cause behavioral problems, that it why communication is so important between teachers and their parents.
 I know it can be difficult to "air your laundry" to your child's teacher, but once we know what's going on we can help with the child's behavior.